bradymholt/openbank/README.md

 OpenBank
 ========

-A friendly REST wrapper for OFX Servers.
+A friendly REST service wrapper for OFX Servers.